This information is intended for use by health professionals

 Immune system disorders

-Cutaneous hypersensitivity reactions including skin rashes, angiodema and Stevens Johnson syndrome/toxic epidermal necrolysis
+Cutaneous hypersensitivity reactions including (amongst others) skin rashes and angioedema.

 Respiratory, thoracic and mediastinal disorders

-When the recommended paracetamol-caffeine dosing regimen is combined with dietary caffeine intake, the resulting higher dose of caffeine may increase the potential for caffeine-related adverse effects such as insomnia, restlessness, anxiety, irritability, headaches, gastrointestinal disturbances and palpitations.
+When the recommended paracetamol-caffeine dosing regimen is combined with dietary caffeine intake, the resulting higher dose of caffeine may increase the potential for caffeine-related adverse effects.

 Liver damage is possible in adults who have taken 10 g or more of paracetamol.
 Ingestion of 5 g or more of paracetamol may lead to liver damage if the patient has risk factors (see below).